 In Northern Ireland elected members, known as MLAs, meet in the Northern Ireland Assembly at Stormont, in Belfast.

 There are two ways to arrange a visit to Stormont.
-You can either contact the Education Service (details are on the Northern Ireland Assembly website at www.niassembly.gov.uk) or contact an MLA.
+You can either contact the Northern Ireland Assembly Education Service (http://education.niassembly.gov.uk/visit), go to the Northern Ireland Assembly website (http://www.niassembly.gov.uk/visit-and-learning) or contact an MLA.

 In Scotland the elected members, called MSPs, meet in the Scottish Parliament building at Holyrood in Edinburgh (for more information, see www.scottish.parliament.uk).

 You can get information, book tickets or arrange tours through visitor services.
-You can write to them at the Scottish Parliament, Edinburgh, EH99 1SP, telephone 0131 348 5200 or email [email protected]
+You can write to them at the Scottish Parliament, Edinburgh, EH99 1SP, telephone 0131 348 5200, freephone 0800 092 7600 or email email@example.com.

-In Wales the elected members, known as AMs, meet in the Welsh Assembly in the Senedd in Cardiff Bay (for more information, see www.wales.gov.uk).
+In Wales the elected members, known as SMs, meet in the Senedd building in Cardiff Bay (for more information, see www.senedd.wales).

-The Senedd is and open building.
-You can book guided tours or seats in the public galleries for the Welsh Assembly.
-To make a booking, contact the Assembly Booking Service on 0845 010 5500 or email [email protected]
+You can book guided tours or seats in the public galleries for the Senedd.
+To make a booking, contact the Senedd Booking Service on 0300 200 6565, email firstname.lastname@example.org or visit www.senedd.wales for an online booking form.

 Check that you understand